-The female DJs smashing boundaries of social gender inequality
+These BAME female DJs are smashing boundaries of social and institutional gender inequality

 It's not exactly a new phenomena.
 Yet the gender dynamic of the global electronic music scene has never quite reflected this, and that's nothing new either.

 Still, in the midst of a pandemic, BAME and Latino women continue trailblazing through cyberspace, live-streaming their perpetual beats and pieces.